What is Palliative Care?

-The Danny Sklar Palliative Care Program is a not-for-profit service of the Vi & Milton Weinstein Hospice, offering quality care and nurturing support to relieve the physical and emotional distress that often accompanies certain advanced illness.
+The Danny Sklar Palliative Care Program is a not-for-profit service of the Vi & Milton Weinstein Hospice, offering quality care and nurturing support to relieve the physical and emotional distress that often accompanies certain advanced illnesses.
 Our team will make an assessment and coordinate services based on the individual and family’s needs and diagnoses.

 Who Is Appropriate for Palliative Care?

 - Patients who are pursuing aggressive treatment for cancer, heart disease and pulmonary disease including but not limited to; chemotherapy, radiation and dialysis.

 - Patients and families making end-of-life decisions about advance directive issues and goals of care